i-shubham-tech/Interview-Ready-Question/REACT-BASED.md

 what Happened when state change

-when state change component get re-render react compare update virtual dom with previous and update changes part in real dom
+when state change component get re-render react compare update ui with previous ui using virtual and update changes part in real dom

 what happened if we directly update state value